rob-hunt/docker-rails-vscode-remote/README.md

 including bundling new gems, running migrations and rake tasks, etc. without having to worry about interacting directly with Docker.

+3. In the VS code terminal, execute :
+  # rails db:create

-Once work is done, shutting down the stack is as simple as closing the folder window in VSCode.
+Once work is done, shutting down the stack is as simple as closing VSCode.

 ## Using Debugging